jaz770/cryptonite_taskphase_jasmine/Comprehending_Commands.md

 This module teaches linux commands.

 ## cat: not the pet, but the command!
 The `cat` command reads out files.
-It can take multiple arugemts and will concatenate the corresponding files in that order.
+It can take multiple arguments and will concatenate the corresponding files in that order.
 The flag is stored in the `flag` file in the home directory.(which is where the shell starts).